Nike Air Max Trainer 1

 Updates to Nike Air Max Trainer 1

-- Nike offers CrossFit fans a throwback look in combination with enhanced performance in the Nike Air Max Trainer 1.
+- Nike offers a throwback look in the Nike Air Max Trainer 1.
 The shoe pays tribute to the original Nike Air Trainer 1 released in 1987.
-Putting the trainers next to each other will show a huge difference in style and features; however, the new model inherits the all-in-one approach of the original one as it accommodates both plyometrics and weightlifting exercises.
+The new model inherits the all-in-one approach of the original one as it accommodates both plyometric and weightlifting exercises.

 - Another similarity lies in the use of the Air Max unit for cushioning.
 It is a lightweight, see-through air bladder in the heel unit which protects the feet and legs against impact.